pnp/script-samples/scripts/spo-export-checked-out-files-in-all-sites-associated-with-a-hub-site-to-csv/README.md

 ---
-plugin: add-to-gallery-preparation
+plugin: add-to-gallery
 ---

-# Export checked-out files in all sites assocaited with a hub site to CSV
+# Export checked-out files in all sites associated with a hub site to CSV

 ## Summary